-Requirement of Notice: Notice shall not be required for regularly scheduled meetings of the church council unless there has been a change to the time, date, or location of such regularly scheduled meetings, in which case notice shall be given in accordance with this section of the bylaws.
-Notice shall be provided in accordance with the provisions of this section for all special meetings of the church council.
+Requirement of Notice: Notice shall not be required for regularly scheduled meetings of the church Governing Board unless there has been a change to the time, date, or location of such regularly scheduled meetings, in which case notice shall be given in accordance with this section of the bylaws.
+Notice shall be provided in accordance with the provisions of this section for all special meetings of the church Governing Board.

-Method of Notice: Notice shall be sent to each church council member for special meetings by means of the secretary’s chosen method of communication, whether by postal mail, phone, or email at each church council member’s address or phone number as it appears in the records of the church or as supplied by the church council member to the secretary for the purpose of notice.
+Method of Notice: Notice shall be sent to each church Governing Board member for special meetings by means of the secretary’s chosen method of communication, whether by postal mail, phone, or email at each church Governing Board member’s address or phone number as it appears in the records of the church or as supplied by the church Governing Board member to the secretary for the purpose of notice.
 Notice shall be given by or at the direction of the chairman or the pastor.
-In the event the pastor or chairman refuses to give notice, any church council member may give notice of any meeting.
+In the event the pastor or chairman refuses to give notice, any church Governing Board member may give notice of any meeting.
 The secretary is responsible to verify that notice is duly provided.

 Content of Notice: Notice of any special meeting shall state the time, place, and purpose of the meeting.